I should have quit, but instead I took care of you

 - Several lyrics call back to lines from "Sylvia, An Introduction", a song from an EP The Antlers released the year before Hospice.
 "Your face is up against mine and I'm too terrified to speak," "Dig me out from under our house," and "get your head out of the oven" from "Epilogue", "Thirteen", and "Sylvia" respectively all echo lyrics from "Sylvia, An Introduction".
 The song also largely shares a melody with "Bear" and "Epilogue".

 - The final lines of "Wake" have the same melody as the final lines of "Atrophy".

 - Concept Album: The entire album is centered around a narrative of an abusive relationship.

 - Downer Ending: The patient's death, and the worker being unable to get over it.

 - Epic Instrumental Opener: "Prologue", which establishes the hospital setting.

-- Face Death with Dignity: Subverted in the most gutturally heartbreaking manner.
-"Thirteen" is told from the perspective of the patient as they knowingly near death, and they're begging the worker to save them.
+- Face Death with Dignity: Averted in the most gutturally heartbreaking manner.
+"Thirteen" is told from the perspective of the patient as she knowingly nears death, and she's begging the worker to save her.

 - Foregone Conclusion: The fact that we know what happens in the end only makes things so much worse.